bitsofcotton/ddpmopt/README.md

 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

 # P01, P0 hypothesis
 The P01 then P0 predictor makes the hypothesis the structure converges in some of the internal states meaning.
+To get some of the hypothesis, we need large number of the input pixel contexts.

 In the case there's brand new observation on the states on each pixel/image context should have the next image condition, we fail with this predictor.
 This is specification of this implementation, so is intended to be so.